Pinterest

 A warm, solacing treat for the Spring time!
 Delicious with ice cream!

-After roaming around for a while taking in all the scenery, we came across her gorgeous, well kept garden.
-The garden had a large patch of this bold colored rhubarb, which Heidi then picked for a recipe she called Rhabarbergrütze.
+The first time I had Rhabarbergrütze was when my German friend, Heidi when I visited her in Nova Scotia.
+Her garden had a large patch of this bold colored rhubarb, which Heidi then picked for a recipe she called Rhabarbergrütze

 Once the two of us returned to her kitchen, she prepared for us this delicious rhubarb pudding recipe that she served with milk and Melba Toast crumbled on the top.